Marketing to Generation Alpha: Everything You Need to Know

 It’s important, then, that your brand doesn’t push products onto Generation Alpha.
 Rather, you should encourage them to interact with, and help create, your content.

 One way to do this is by leveraging user-generated content.
-Take inspiration from CCP Games, who sent out the following customisable highlights reel to fans of EVE Online.
+Take inspiration from Riot Games, who sent out the following customisable highlights reel to fans of Valorant.

-By hand-picking their favourite achievements, stats and other data points, viewers could easily create a video recapping their best moments and show it off to friends and followers on social media.
+By hand-picking their favorite achievements, stats and other data points, viewers could easily create a video recapping their best moments and show it off to friends and followers on social media platforms.

-Highlights reels are already popular among younger demographics.
+Highlights reels like Spotify Wrapped are already popular among younger demographics.
 It combines two of Generation Alpha’s favourite pastimes: gaming and videos.
 Research shows that video games are this generation’s favourite activity (85%), with online videos coming in at a close second (82%).

 Truly Commit to Social Causes

-Despite the challenges ahead, the alphas are more empowered than any other generation — and they’re eager to put today’s technology to good use.
+Despite the challenges ahead, Gen Alpha is more empowered than any other generation — and they’re eager to put today’s technology to good use.

-This generation wants to see brands that are just committed to social issues as they are.
+This generation wants to see brands that are just as committed to social issues as they are.
+As children of millennials, they’ve grown up valuing brands that match their stance on issues like social justice and sustainability.
 But make no mistake, your actions need to back your words.
 A false promise goes against Generation Alpha’s desire to see real change, and can cost you their trust.

 Learn how to market to Gen Z with personalisation